 In this example, Salix would offer the client a maximum of 70% financing of the total project cost and the project will be assessed on the merits of the energy saving alone.
 Any additional export revenue benefit will be considered a private benefit to the organisation who will need to source 30% of the costs of the project.

-For further guidance on how you can do this when applying for a Salix loan or for other technical queries, please contact one of the Technical Services team ([email protected]) who will be happy to assist.
+For further guidance or for other technical queries, please contact one of the Technical Services team ([email protected]) who will be happy to assist.